 Another way is actually to use a CAT and Genny (with a twist) as pipe detectors for plastic.
 This can sometimes be for when you have a leak between house and meter.

 If there is a way of accessing the pipework, it is possible to thread flexible metal wire, or even something like an electricians ‘snake’ / wire fish reel / taps – provided it is conductive (and so the Genny / Generator can be attached to it to transmit a signal).
 Clearly that is not as simple or effective as on copper pipework but it can be used in some instances, not commonly though as other options are simpler.
 There are few situations where this is the only or best solution.

-Again, this is why leak detection specialist engineers carry multiple types of leak detection equipment to (a) use them when they are the best option and (b) to give multiple sources of information to both trace and access water leaks.
+Again, this is why advanced leak detection specialist engineers carry multiple types of leak detection equipment and utilise different leak detection methods to (a) use them when they are the best option and (b) to give multiple sources of information to both trace and access water leaks.
 This will likely include…

 Pipe and Stud Detectors